pbeaucage/AFL-hardware/LoaderV2Docs/InRobotModule.md

 * 3D print the [robot door switch carrier](RobotDoorSwitchCarrier.md){Qty: 1}; multiple copies can be helpful as this is a fragile part.
 * Glue two strong [neodymium magnets]{Qty: 2} into the positions on the carrier using [UV-set glue or epoxy]{qty:some}.
 These magnets hold the switch carrier to the robot frame.
 * Screw a [limit switch](Parts.yaml#LimitSwitch){Qty:1} to the switch carrier using 2 [#2-56 screws, 1" long](Parts.yaml#256Screw1inSS){Qty: 2} and 2 [#2-56 nuts, hex](Parts.yaml#256NutSS){Qty: 2}
 * Take a [3 ft RJ45 patch cable or equivalent bare CAT5 type cable and termination tools]{Qty: 1} and remove one end using a [wire cutter/stripper]{Qty: 1, Cat: tool}.
 Determine the color convention of the cable, which will be TIA568A or TIA568B (see references online).
-If it's (TBD), reverse the relevant color here.
+If it's B, reverse the green and orange here.
 Separate the 4 pairs of wires from each other with about a foot of slack on the bare cable, then solder them using a [soldering iron and solder]{Qty: 1, Cat: tool} to the door switch and the other two [limit switch](Parts.yaml#LimitSwitch){Qty:2}es as follows.
 Be sure to enclose splices and splits in [heatshrink tubing]{Qty:some} to provide abundant strain relief.
 If you don't have heat shrink you can use [electrical tape]{optional,Qty:some} but... use heatshrink.
-    * Blue / blue-white pair: connect BLUE to the blue wire on the door switch and BLUEWHITE to the black wire on the door switch.
+    * Brown / brown-white pair: connect brown to the blue wire on the door switch and brown-white to the black wire on the door switch.
 Provide about a foot of extra slack on this pair due to the distance between the loader and the door.
-    * Orange / orange-white pair: connect ORANGE to the blue wire on the up switch and ORANGEWHITE to the black wire on the switch
+    * Green (orange if B) / green-white pair: connect green to the blue wire on the up switch and green-white to the black wire on the switch
-    * Brown / brown-white pair: connect BROWN to the blue wire on the down switch and BROWNWHITE to the black wire on the switch.
+    * Blue (orange if B) / blue-white pair: connect blue to the blue wire on the down switch and blue-white to the black wire on the switch.
     * The final green / green-white pair will not be used.
 * It is recommended to test this interlock harness using the continuity mode of a [multimeter]{Qty: 1, Cat: tool} but this is not strictly required... if you believe in yourself.